Lommix/bevy_aseprite_ultra/README.md

 ## Embedding Assets

 There is currently no asset preprocessor.
-If you do not want to ship raw aseprite files, use [`bevy_embedded_assets`](https://github.com/vleue/bevy_embedded_assets) to embed your assets into a final binary.
+If you do not want to ship raw aseprite files, use [`bevy_embedded_assets`](https://github.com/vleue/bevy_embedded_assets) to embed your assets into the final binary.

 ## Example